 The second largest lake in Georgia is Lake Oconee located in Greene County.
 Wildlife is found in abundance in and around the lake.

-There is a house on Lick Skillet Road in Greensboro that is reputed to be haunted.
 At Ducaro Hall, built in 1837, footsteps can be heard late at night.
 At Early Hill, built in 1840, two ghosts appear.
 One is a man who sits in the rocking chair on the front porch; the other is a small girl who wanders upstairs and in the backyard.

 The Greene County Courthouse, the Victorian Gothic Jackson House, and the Reynolds Plantation are points of historical interest for visitors.